-2. ABOUT FIL
+2. ABOUT FII

-FII is British Columbia's market development agency for forest products.
-As a Crown corporation, FII helps maintain, create and diversify markets for B.C. forest products to ensure the forest sector continues to be a key contributor to the provincial economy.
+FII is B.C.'s market development agency for forest products.
+As a Crown agency of the B.C.
+Government, FII is focused on expanding opportunities for B.C. forest products and ensuring B.C.'s forest sector continues to grow and prosper.

-FII works in collaboration with the forest industry, research institutions, the federal government, B.C. government, Indigenous organizations and other stakeholders to deliver innovative, forward-looking programming that responds to today's market dynamics as well as tomorrow's challenges and opportunities.
+FII works in collaboration with the forest industry, research institutions, government, Indigenous organizations and other stakeholders to deliver innovative, forward-looking programming that responds to today's market dynamics as well as tomorrow's challenges and opportunities.
 This is done through delivering and co-funding a mix of research and capacity building, as well as market development and promotional activities.

-FII'S MANDATE IS FULFILLED BY:
+FII'S MANDATE

-- 1. Promoting wood's environmental merits as a preferred, sustainable, renewable building material. - Expanding global markets by creating more opportunities in existing and new markets-especially in high-potential Asian countries like China, Japan, South Korea, India and Vietnam. - 3.
-Showcasing B.C.'s leadership in innovative wood use and manufacturing to advance the use of wood at home and abroad. - 4.
-Collaborating with government and industry partners to maximize our effectiveness in supporting the growth of the mass timber and engineered wood products sector in B.C.
+- 1. Promote wood's environmental merits as a preferred, sustainable, renewable building material. - 2.
+Expand global markets by creating more opportunities in existing and new markets-especially in high-potential Asian countries like Japan, South Korea, China, India and Vietnam. - 3.
+Showcase B.C.'s leadership in innovative wood use and manufacturing to advance the use of wood at home and abroad. - 4.
+Collaborate with government and industry partners to maximize our effectiveness in supporting the growth of the mass timber and engineered wood products sector in B.C.